-- (a) Do you agree that IAS 37 should be applied in accounting for all non-financial liabilities that are not within the scope of other Standards?
-If not, for which type of liabilities do you regard its requirements as inappropriate and why? - (b) Do you agree with not using 'provision' as a defined term?
+(a) Do you agree that IAS 37 should be applied in accounting for all non-financial liabilities that are not within the scope of other Standards?
+If not, for which type of liabilities do you regard its requirements as inappropriate and why?

+(b) Do you agree with not using 'provision' as a defined term?
 If not, why not?

-We support EFRAG's comment.
+We agree with EFRAG's support for the extended scope of IAS 37.
 A default standard for all non-financial liabilities is an improvement for IFRSs.
 However, we would suggest to IASB to elaborate on the impact of the extension of the scope of IAS 37 and to provide examples of liabilities that are now captured by the scope of the proposed IAS 37 which were not under the scope of current IAS 37.